uswds/uswds-site/_components/link/guidance/overview.md

             <svg class="usa-icon" aria-hidden="true" role="img"><use xlink:href="{{ site.baseurl }}/assets/img/sprite.svg#check_circle"></use></svg>
           </div>
           <div class="usa-icon-list__content">
-            If you use an external link indicator, use it consistently for all text links.
+            If you use an external link indicator, use it consistently for all text links
           </div>
         </li>
         <li class="usa-icon-list__item">